How Much Vitamin C? Well vs. Sick

 Cathcart has published a procedure for preparing ascorbate solution along with sources that sell the formulated solution.
 Dr. Klenner has published papers on the use of sodium ascorbate solution to provide IV and injected forms that permit very large dosages which are necessary in treating life-threatening conditions.

-Suggested amounts of Vitamin C:
+Suggested amounts of Vitamin C (AA):

-Well: 6 to 17 grams for a 200 lb. person.
+Well: 6 to 17 grams per day for a 200 lb. person.
+Take about 2 to 6 grams with every meal or up to 3 grams 6 times per day.

 Six grams per day minimum to start immune system’s T- and B- cells’ recovery of function.
 These are the white blood cells.
 Build up slowly by 500 mg tablets (1/2 gram) to bowel tolerance.
 If diarrhea occurs, decrease by 500 mg.
 This is your individual tolerance.
 Spread the dose over the day for maximum benefit.
-A typical daily vitamin contains only 50-100 mg of vitamin C. This is 1/20th to 1/10th gram, just enough to prevent scurvy but not nearly enough to prevent infections and other illnesses.
-The best form of vitamin C is the one most readily absorbed.
-Usually this is buffered powder (e.g., Ester C) or liquid to place under the tongue or in juice.

 Acute: Toxin/venom Poisoning: